The best tiny house trailer manufacturers & how to choose

 Here are a couple of the most important specifications to pay attention to, assuming all manufacturers have properly engineered framing and required safety features in place (brakes, light, etc):

-- Number of axles, weight rating of each axle, and total GVWR – it can’t be stressed enough how important it is to get a trailer with a GVWR (gross vehicle weight rating) that is more the anticipated weight of your finished house.
+Number of axles, weight rating of each axle, and total GVWR - it can't be stressed enough how important it is to get a trailer with a GVWR (gross vehicle weight rating) that is more the anticipated weight of your finished house.
 Overestimate by 20% because guessing too low could ruin the entire project!
+Also make sure the tires that the manufacturer includes on the trailer are rated for the weight they will be carrying.

 - Deck height, axle type, and subfloor type - some trailers use drop-axles to reduce deck height.
 Some are designed for the subfloor to be built into the trailer frame, while others are designed to be built on top of.
 There are pros and cons of each (a later blog post) but make sure the trailer you get will work with your tiny house plans.